Categorical Donaldson-Thomas theory for local surfaces: Categorical Donaldson-Thomas theory for local surfaces

-\subsection{Replacement of the quotient category}
+\subsubsection{Replacement of the quotient category}

 The derived moduli stacks we will consider are typically not quasi-compact, and it will be useful if we can replace it by its quasi-compact open substack.
 In order to show that such a replacement makes sense, we need to check that the resulting quotient categories are independent of the choice of a quasi-compact open substack.
-Here we check the above independence, using the QCA condition.

 Let $\wW \subset \mM$ be a closed substack, and take the open derived substack